-Harry’s Cafe de Wheels has sold pies in Sydney’s WWoolloomooloosince 1938.
+Harry’s Cafe de Wheels has sold pies in Sydney’s Woolloomooloo since 1938.
 These days there are several Harry’s outlets around the city.

 The signature dish, the Tiger, features a meat pie served with mashed pies, mashed potato and gravy is the dish I recommend.
-They have also recently added fantastic apple turnovers to the menu.
-You can order them hot or cold depending on your preference.
+They have also recently added delicious apple turnovers to the menu.
+You can order them hot or cold, depending on your preference.

 A BBQ – the classic summer meal